The Comparison view shows data in a list with the following columns:

 - Group by Namespace

 Object sets are grouped by their namespace.
-This type of grouping is very convenient when you want to concentrate in determining issues in your own classes.
+This grouping type is convenient when you want to concentrate in determining issues in your own classes.

 - Group by Assembly

 Objects are grouped by the assembly they come from.
-This type of grouping can also be used to separate your own classes from the system ones.
+This grouping type can also be used to separate your own classes from the system ones.

 You can filter out object sets that are of no interest for your analysis.